carolzhou/multiPhATE2/README.md

 5) PhATE now captures the raw hmm search output (ie, alignments).
 6) multiPhATE now runs CompareGeneProfiles, a code that identifies gene similarities among genomes.
 7) A genomics module computes gene and protein homology groups among all genomes input to the pipeline
+8) PhATE now includes the VOG sequences and hmms, processed by blastp, hmm search, and profile search.

 #### ABOUT THE MULTI-PHATE PIPELINE DRIVER